 Every week, MobileSyrup outlines some of the most notable movies and TV shows that recently hit Canadian streaming platforms.

-Our ‘Streaming in Canada’ column typically focuses on new content from Amazon Prime Video Canada, Crave and Netflix Canada, but other services like Apple TV+ and Disney+ will be mentioned when relevant.
+Our ‘Streaming in Canada’ column typically focuses on new content from Amazon Prime Video, Crave and Netflix, but other services like Apple TV+ and Disney+ are mentioned when relevant.
+Premium video on demand (PVOD) platforms are also fair game as movies continue to come to digital early amid the COVID-19 pandemic.

-We’ll also highlight shows or movies that are made in Canada, involve notable Canadian cast or crew and/or are filmed in Canada.
+Finally, we’ll highlight shows or movies that are made by Canadian companies, involve notable Canadian cast or crew and/or are filmed in Canada.

 Amazon Prime Video

-An Amazon Prime Video subscription is included at no additional cost with a $69/year Amazon Prime subscription.
+An Amazon Prime Video subscription is included at no additional cost with an Amazon Prime membership, which costs $79/year.

 An Apple TV+ subscription costs $5.99/month.